danielkocher/danielkocher.github.io/community-service.markdown

 I am/was member of the following committees:

+- Availability & Reproducibility Initiative (ARI) of the [ACM SIGMOD International Conference on Management of Data](https://2023.sigmod.org/).
 - Artifact Evaluation Committee (AEC) of the [ACM SIGPLAN International Conference on Programming Languages Design and Implementation (PLDI) 2023](https://pldi23.sigplan.org/).
 - Artifact Evaluation Committee (AEC) of the [European Symposium of Programming (ESOP) 2023](https://etaps.org/2023/esop) and the [International Conference on Foundations of Software Science and Computation Structures (FoSSaCS) 2023](https://etaps.org/2023/fossacs).